 Being a young widow is a life I wouldn’t have chosen.
 I am on a different journey, but I’ve found it can still be good and rewarding.
 I have hope for the future.

-If you have been affected by this and need support through your own grief journey, please book on to our online support events.
+If you have been affected by this and need support through your own grief journey, please book on to one of our support events.